tsunami416604/azure-docs.hu-hu/articles/azure-maps/map-add-pin.md

 ---
-title: Szimbólum hozzáadása a Azure Mapshoz | Microsoft Docs
+title: Add a Symbol layer to Azure Maps | Microsoft Docs
-description: Szimbólumok hozzáadása a Azure Maps web SDK-hoz.
+description: How to add symbols to the Azure Maps Web SDK.
 author: rbrundritt
 ms.author: richbrun
 ms.date: 07/29/2019